dgraph-io/dgraph/wiki/content/tutorial-7/index.md

 At Dgraph, we're committed to improving the all-round capabilities of the distributed Graph database.
-As part of one of our recent efforts to improve the database features, we've taken note of the [request on Github](https://github.com/dgraph-io/dgraph/issues/3211) by one of our community members to integrate a `tf-df` score based text search.
+As part of one of our recent efforts to improve the database features, we've taken note of the [request on Github](https://github.com/dgraph-io/dgraph/issues/3211) by one of our community members to integrate a `tf-idf` score based text search.
 This integration will further enhance the search capabilities of Dgraph.

-We've prioritized this issue for the upcoming v1.2 release of Dgraph.
+We've prioritized the resolve of the issue in our product roadmap.
 We would like to take this opportunity to say thank you to our community of users for helping us make the product better.